scalawithcats/scala-with-cats/src/raw/case-studies/crdt/index.md

-# Commutative Replicated Data Types
+# Case Study: Commutative Replicated Data Types

 In this case study we explore commutative replicated data types (CRDTs), a data structure that can be used to reconcile eventually consistent data.